Topological aspects of the NS5-brane: The new class and its effect on the partition function

-\paragraph{Existence of a nonzero partition function.} In \cite{DFM} a necessary condition for the existence of a nonzero partition function for the M5-brane in M-theory was derived.
+\paragraph{Existence of a nonzero partition function.} In Ref. \cite{DFM} a necessary condition for the existence of a nonzero partition function for the M5-brane in M-theory was derived.
 This decoupling from the bulk is essentially the condition that the class $\Theta_X(C)$ lifting the right hand side of the equation of motion of the C-field be zero.
 We will perform an analogous analysis for the NS5-brane, which is the result of the vertical dimensional reduction of the M5-brane down to type IIA string theory.
-Instead of satisfying a quadratic refinement as the class $\Theta$ did, the new class will enjoy index-theoretic properties arising from the K-theoretic quantization of the Ramond-Ramond fields \cite{MW} \cite{FH}.
+Instead of satisfying a quadratic refinement as the class $\Theta$ did, we will see that the new class enjoys index-theoretic properties arising from the K-theoretic quantization of the RR fields \cite{MW} \cite{FH}.
 For the case of the NS5-brane, we require that the D-brane not end on it so that it is decoupled.
 Thus, in this sense, the D-branes ending on the NS5-branes are the analogs of the M2-brane ending on the M5-brane.
 We have

-\begin{proposition} A necessary condition for the partition function of the NS5-brane to be nonzero is that the class $\Pi$ is zero in cohomology. \end{proposition}
+\begin{proposition} A necessary condition needed for the partition function of the NS5-brane to be nonzero is that the class $\Pi$ is zero in cohomology. \end{proposition}

-Now that we have a condition for a well-defined partition function, we ask when such a condition is satisfied.
+Now that we have a condition for a non-zero partition function, we ask when such a condition is satisfied.
 We provide one general such instance.

 \paragraph{Relation to Fivebrane structures.} When $\lambda(X)=0$, that is when we have a String structure, expression \eqref{exp} simplifies to \( \Pi=\tfrac{1}{48}p_2(X) -\tfrac{1}{2} c_2(E)^2\;. \) We see that setting $\Pi=0$ is equivalent to setting $\tfrac{1}{48}p_2(X) -\tfrac{1}{2} c_2(E)^2$ to zero.
-The first term is essentially a Fivebrane structure \cite{SSS2} and since the second term is integral for even $c_2(E)$, the whole expression defines a twisted Fivebrane structure \cite{SSS3} with the twist given by the integral class $\tfrac{1}{2}c_2(E)^2$.
+The first term in this difference is essentially an obstruction to a Fivebrane structure \cite{SSS2} and, since the second term is integral for even $c_2(E)$, the whole expression defines a twisted Fivebrane structure \cite{SSS3} with the twist given by the integral class $\tfrac{1}{2}c_2(E)^2$.
+The twist is composite, as in \cite{tcu2}.
 Note that having a Fivebrane structure implicitly also implies that we already have a String structure (this follows from the way such structures are defined via obstruction theory).
 Therefore, for even $c_2(E)$ as we have assumed so far, we have the \begin{proposition} (i) The vanishing of the class $\Pi$ is equivalent to a twisted Fivebrane structure.

 (ii) A necessary condition for the non-vanishing of the NS5-brane partition function is that spacetime admits a twisted Fivebrane structure. \end{proposition} This is the analog for type IIA of the description in \cite{SSS2} \cite{SSS3} for M-theory and heterotic string theory.